asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 For every value of the constant we get *particular solution* of the differential equation.
 Thus, when a differential equation can be solved, it has infinite solutions.

-Geometrically, the general solution of a differential equation correspond to a family of integral curves of the differential equation.
+Geometrically, the general solution of a differential equation corresponds to a family of integral curves of the differential equation.

 Often, it is common to impose conditions to the solutions of a differential equation to reduce the number of solutions.
 In many cases, these conditions allow to determine the values of the constants in the general solution to get a particular solution.